Ryuker/react-tutorial-vite/README.md

 run nvm use 16
 run npm run dev

-project is using vite with typescript support. runs on localhost:3000
+project is using vite with typescript support + SWC (Speedy Web Compiler) runs on localhost:3000